eBay/bascomtask/README.md

        }
    }
 ```
-With this, the left and right echo tasks will be executed in parallel and when they both complete then the CombinerTask
+With this, the left and right echo tasks will be executed in parallel and when they both complete then (and only then)
-will be executed.
+the CombinerTask will be executed.
 This works because the actual execution does start until the _get()_ call.
-The framework works
-backward from that call, recursively determining all the tasks that are required to complete that call, then
+The framework works backward from the _get()_ call, recursively determining all the tasks that are required to complete
-initiates execution such that any task's inputs are executed prior to it being started.
+that call, then initiates execution such that any task's inputs are executed prior to it being started.
-Because of this lazy execution, it is not costly to create many tasks and only later determine
+Because of this lazy execution, it is not costly to create many tasks and only later determine which ones are needed;
-which ones are needed; the framework will determine the minimal spanning set of tasks to actually execute, and then
+the framework will determine the minimal spanning set of tasks to actually execute, and then proceed in a
-proceed in a dataflow-forward execution style, executing tasks once (and only when) all their inputs are available
+dataflow-forward execution style, executing tasks once (and only when) all their inputs are available
 and completed.

 > Since the dependency analysis is determined from the method signatures themselves, it is not possible